-For the second year, Avoco is excited to announce a scholarship opportunity for tertiary students in 2020.
+For the third year, Avoco is excited to announce a scholarship opportunity for tertiary students in 2021.

-As part of efforts to advance New Zealand’s avocado industry, Avoco is offering final-year Bachelor degree students in key subjects a $5000 scholarship towards their study costs.
+To help promote understanding of New Zealand’s avocado industry, Avoco is offering final-year Bachelor degree students in key subjects a $5000 scholarship towards their study costs.
 The successful scholarship recipient will also have the opportunity to explore summer holiday work in a related field of study and receive mentoring and professional support from the Avoco community.

-Avoco’s technical team, led by Colin Partridge, is investigating these issues along with industry body NZ Avocado.
-However, further research was always welcomed, says Steve.
+Avoco’s team, led by Quality and export systems manager Danni van der Heijden, is investigating these issues along with industry body NZ Avocado.

-To be eligible for the scholarship, students must be entering their final year of study for a Bachelor degree (or similar) at any New Zealand university in 2020.
-They must be a New Zealand citizen or permanent resident, whose studies relate to any of the following: fruit production, entomology or plant protection, biosecurity, biochemistry or biological science, post-harvest technology and treatment, or new technologies relevant to horticulture.
+To be eligible for the scholarship, students must be entering their final year of study for a Bachelor degree (or similar) at any New Zealand university in 2021.
+They must be a NZ citizen or permanent resident whose studies relate to any of the following: fruit production, entomology or plant protection, biosecurity, biochemistry or biological science, post-harvest technology and treatment, or new technologies relevant to horticulture.

-To apply, students must send their resume, a summary of tertiary studies and results to date, along with a letter of application by email to Danni van der Heijden at: firstname.lastname@example.org by Friday, October 18.
+To apply, students must send their resume, a summary of tertiary studies and results to date, with a letter of application by email to Danni van der Heijden at: firstname.lastname@example.org by October 23.

 Applications should cover how an individual’s studies will benefit Avoco and the avocado industry, examples of leadership skills, any community service roles, and/or sporting and cultural activities and achievements to date, along with a vision for what the applicant wants to achieve in their career.